ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

   NOT send any packets, including probing packets ({{probing}}), from a local address other than that used to perform the handshake.
 This parameter is a zero-length value.

-requested_connection_ids (0x000c):

-: A 32-bit unsigned integer value indicating the total number of connection IDs the endpoint would like its peer to issue, as described in {{connection-id}}.
-  The receiver provides up to this many connection IDs using NEW_CONNECTION_ID frames ({{frame-new-connection-id}}), noting that the initial connection ID established during the handshake is included in this count.
-If a zero-length connection ID is used, this parameter MUST be ignored.

 Either peer MAY advertise an initial value for the flow control on each type of stream on which they might receive data.
 Each of the following transport